arnaud-dezandee/cucumber-mink/README.md

 ## Mink defineStep

-Mink provide a custom step definition methods so that it's easier to call the driver You should call this method on an instantiated cucumber context with  `this.mink.defineStep`
+Mink provide a custom step definition methods so that it's easier to call the driver You should call this method on an initialized mink context with  `mink.defineStep`

 #####`mink.defineStep(String pattern, Fn(Driver, [stepsInput,] Fn callback))`
 The `Driver` object is injected as the first arguments in the step function.
 This avoid heavy use of `this` keyword.
 Siblings methods are available too: